tfiers/tomasfiers.net/content/posts/wintools.md

 move my hands away from the 'home row' of the keyboard (`asdf`, `jkl;`)\
 I.e. like vim; but in any textfield, in any app.

-In general, AutoHotkey enables end-user programmability of the Windows GUI, through a (slightly quirky) scripting language.
+In general, AutoHotkey enables [end-user programming] of the Windows GUI, through a (slightly quirky) scripting language.

 The functionality of some of the below apps (wincompose, beeftext) can